 Filene's first annual survey of credit union DEI policies and practices establishes a foundation for these efforts.
 But even more importantly, in exploring how credit unions have pursued DEI at the organizational level, Dr. Roberson and her collaborator, researcher McKenzie Preston, have identified a new paradigm for the implementation of DEI, one that emphasizes the importance of enterprise-wide alignment and the transformational power DEI for the credit value proposition and business model.

 In conversations about DEI, no matter what the industry, leaders are often searching for “best practices.”
 But there has been little research confirming what practices are in fact “best,” for particular organizations and their employees and stakeholders.
-Similarly, while there have been many studies linking DEI efforts to enhanced organizational outcomes, there has been no effort to understand the extend to which DEI practices and policies matter to credit union performance—nor why they matter.
+Similarly, while there have been many studies linking DEI efforts to enhanced organizational outcomes, there has been no effort to understand the extent to which DEI practices and policies matter to credit union performance—nor why they matter.
 Our system-wide survey sought to understand what practices and policies drive performance and to begin to paint a picture about why and how.

 We recently published the underlying theory of this research and the survey findings in a report accompanied by a guide summarizing which DEI practices matter most for credit unions and credit union performance.
 We also hosted a webinar to share high-level results.